albarji/neurowriter/README.md

 * The position of each token is also added as a parallel embedding
 * Dropout for the embeddings and for the input of each convolutional block

-Other improvements

-* Hyperoptimize over the number of input tokens used for generation.
-Too few produce large output errors, too many make training very difficult.

 ## References

 * WaveNet paper: https://arxiv.org/pdf/1609.03499.pdf